2 dead, 6 injured in shooting at off-campus party near Rutgers University in New Brunswick

-NEW BRUNSWICK, New Jersey (WABC) -- Two people have died and six others are injured after a shooting at an off-campus party near Rutgers University early Sunday morning.
+NEW BRUNSWICK, New Jersey (WABC) -- Two people have died and six others were injured during a shooting at an off-campus party near Rutgers University early Sunday morning.

-Authorities say the unknown perpetrator or perpetrators then fired several shots from a weapon and struck individuals who were present.
+Authorities are looking for four gunmen who opened fire and struck individuals who were present.

 Thus far, the investigation has determined that there is no affiliation with Rutgers University or its students.